axibase/atsd/api/meta/replacement-table/update.md

 ### Fields

-Refer to Fields specified in the [Replacement Table Get](get.md#fields) method.
+Refer to Fields specified in the [Replacement Table: Get](get.md#fields) method.

-The `name` field specified in the payload must match to the one specified in the path or not be provided.
+The `name` field specified in the payload must match the one specified in the path or not be provided.

 ## Response